habari-extras/piwik/readme.txt

 Piwik is an Open Source Web analytics package.

 Piwik is self-hosted software.
-You need to install and configure Piwiki separately.
+You need to install and configure Piwik separately.
 Piwik needs PHP and a MySQL database to store data on site visits.

 For more details, see